 Samsung channel partners can address both budgetary and resources issues with mobile security solutions such as Samsung Knox, the mobile security platform that’s built into our latest Android smartphones and tablets.
 Built on the principles of Trusted Computing, Knox is secured in the hardware of Samsung devices, with security mechanisms that flag any time the device’s default controls have been altered, such as by rooting the device.
 In a recent Gartner security comparison, Samsung Knox received the most “Strong” ratings of any mobile platform.

 We’ve complemented the Knox platform with core management solutions such as Knox Workspace to enable separation of enterprise and personal data, and Knox Premium for affordable, cloud-based mobile device management.
-In addition, Samsung partners can build secure, customized mobility solutions for customers using Knox Custom Toolkit — with enhanced custom SDKs and a custom configurator — and Custom Services, which are provided by Samsung and its partners for more complex solutions.
+In addition, Samsung partners can build secure, customized mobility solutions for customers using Knox Configure — with enhanced custom SDKs and a custom configurator — and Custom Services, which are provided by Samsung and its partners for more complex solutions.

 With all of these tools, Knox offers solution providers the flexibility to define and design the best mobile security solution for their customers.
 Whether they require defense-grade data separation or a custom configured device for a specific use case, Knox opens the door to deeper conversations with customers and creates opportunities for recurring revenue.